-To start the process, a person takes mifepristone within seven weeks from their last period.
-One or two days later, they take misoprostol.
-If mifepristone isn’t available, misoprostol can work alone.
-Mifepristone blocks progesterone’s action on the uterus, making it incapable of supporting a pregnancy.
+To start the process, a person takes mifepristone within 10 weeks from their last period.
+One or two days later they take misoprostol.
+Both drugs work individually, but they are more effective together.
+Mifepristone blocks progesterone's action on the uterus, making it incapable of supporting a pregnancy.
 Misoprostol, among other things, starts uterine contractions.

-Research has shown medication abortion to be safe and effective: According to a 2015 study from the University of California, Los Angeles, 99.6 percent of more than 30,000 women who were seeking a medication abortion were able to terminate their pregnancies.
+Research has shown medication abortion to be safe and effective.
+According to a 2015 study from the University of California, Los Angeles, 99.6 percent of more than 30,000 women who were seeking a medication abortion were able to terminate their pregnancies.
 In a review of clinical trials published in 2013, using mifepristone and misoprostol together, just 0.3 percent of the more than 45,000 women studied had complications that required hospitalization.
-The treatment did occasionally fail in these trials, if the pregnancy was longer than eight weeks or if the dose, timing, or administrative route of the medications wasn’t carried out according to standard protocols.
+The treatment did occasionally fail if the pregnancy was longer than eight weeks or if the instructions weren't followed.
 The mortality rate of the medications is less than 0.001 percent.